FREE US Patent Search Kit

-A US patent search is a search of the published US patents and patent applications relevant to your invention.
+This search is a search of the published US patents and patent applications relevant to your invention.
 Next, you need to read and evaluate the elements or parts of each US patents and patent applications relevant to your invention as compared to the elements or parts of your Invention.
 You may have an Invention to patent if you have a new element or part not found in the US patents and patent applications relevant to your invention.

 How to do a US Patent Search yourself.

 In order for an invention or idea to be patentable your invention must be new meaning you have a new part, element, feature, or step in a process as compared to other patents and patent applications.
-So how do you perform a thorough and accurate US patent search?
+So how do you perform a thorough and accurate search?
 What is patent research?
 Have you found all the related or similar US patents and patent applications?
 Let ISK teach you.

 How to conduct a US Patent Search (Free).

 ISK’s download will walk you step-by-step through the proper procedure to perform a do it yourself search with Inventor information, instructions, forms, and samples created by Patent Attorney Mat Grell using his inventions DripID® and Sneaker Doodle™ to show you an easy to follow do-it-yourself approach to privately perform your own search.
 Get started today!

 - Information -How to conduct a US Patent Search yourself.